Shia Islam in the Indian subcontinent: Demography

-Pre-Partition Census
+Pre-Partition census

-In British India, Shias and Sunnis were counted separately in the 1881, 1911 and 1921 census.
+In British India, Shias and Sunnis were counted separately in the 1881, 1911 and 1921 censuses.
 The results were not reflective of reality as most Shias hide their religious beliefs from the state, because Shias feared the data might leak to the anti-Shia bigots and used to target them.
 For example, in 1881 Census of Jhang District, only 11, 835 people among the 326, 919 Muslims identified themselves as Shias.
 In 1921, in the census for Bihar and Orissa, 3711 Shias were counted separately, but the outcome was clearly absurd because an estimate made at the time placed the numbers at 17,000, i.e. five times the census enumeration.
 In the report of the Superintendent of Census Operations in the Province we read that:

 "It is certain that these figures are not nearly complete, and the reason is that many Shias refused to record themselves as such".

 For Patna, the outcome was ten times less than the estimate.
 It was for this reason that in the 1931 and 1941, it was decided not to count Muslims as Shias and Sunnis separately.